First-order Newton-type Estimator for Distributed Estimation and Inference: Introduction

 Let us first focus on the distributed estimation problem.
 We will first investigate the theoretical proprieties of a straightforward method that combines the stochastic subgradient descent (SGD) and divide-and-conquer (DC) scheme and discuss the theoretical limitation of this method.
 To overcome the theoretical limitation, we propose a new method called the distributed First-Order Newton-type Estimator (FONE), where the key idea is to approximate the Newton step only using stochastic subgradient information in a distributed setting.

-In a distributed setting, the divide-and-conquer (DC) strategy has been recently adopted in many statistical estimation problems \citep{li2013statistical,chen2014split,battey2015distributed,zhao2016partially,shi2016massive,banerjee2016divide,volgushev2017distributed}.
-A standard DC approach estimates a local estimator for each local machine\footnote{In a common single machine setup with excessively large data, each ``local machine'' corresponds to one partition of the data that can fit into the memory.} and then aggregates the local estimators to obtain the final estimator.
+In a distributed setting, the divide-and-conquer (DC) strategy has been recently adopted in many statistical estimation problems (see, e.g., \cite{li2013statistical,chen2014split,HuangHuo:15, zhang2015divide,battey2015distributed,zhao2016partially,shi2016massive,banerjee2019divide,volgushev2017distributed,Fan17distributed}.
+A standard DC approach estimates a local estimator for each local machine. and then aggregates the local estimators to obtain the final estimator.
 Combining the idea of DC with the mini-batch SGD naturally leads to a divide-and-conquer SGD (DC-SGD) approach, where we run SGD on each local machine and then aggregate the obtained solutions by an averaging operation.
-The DC-SGD enjoys a very low communication cost: the communication is one-round with an $O(p)$ vector transmitted from each local machine.
-Despite the simplicity and wide applicability of the DC-SGD, the theoretical investigation of the asymptotic properties of this approach, especially in the diverging $p$ case, is still quite limited.
-In fact, our theoretical analysis reveals several interesting phenomena of the mini-batch and DC-SGD when $p$ is diverging, which also leads to useful practical guidelines when implementing DC-SGD.
-First, a natural starting point in a standard mini-batch SGD is random initialization.
-However, we show that when $p$ diverges to infinity, a random initialized SGD will no longer converge to $\tee^*$, with the $L_2$-estimation error being a polynomial of $p$ (see Proposition \ref{prop:sgd1}).
-To address the challenge arising from $p \rightarrow \infty$, a consistent initial estimator $\hat\tee_0$ is both sufficient and necessary to ensure the convergence of SGD (see Theorem \ref{thm:sgd} and Proposition \ref{prop:sgd1}).
-Given a consistent initialization (which can be easily constructed running a deterministic optimization on a small batch of data), we can establish the estimation error rate of the DC-SGD in a distributed environment (see Theorem \ref{th_dc}).
-For this DC-SGD to achieve the optimal convergence rate, the number of machines $L$ has to be $O(\sqrt{N/p})$ (see Section \ref{sec:theory_DC_SGD}), where $N$ is the total number of samples across $L$ machines.
-The condition could be restrictive when the size of the entire dataset is excessively large as compared to the limited memory size or when the number of machines is large but each local machine has a limited storage (e.g., in a large-scale sensor network).
+In fact, DC-SGD is not the main focus/contribution of this paper.
+It has been an existing popular distributed algorithm in practice for a long time.
+Nevertheless, the theoretical property of DC-SGD with mini-batch in the diverging dimension case has not been fully understood yet.
+We first establish the theoretical properties of DC-SGD and explain its limitations, which better motivates our distributed estimator (see below).
+For DC-SGD to achieve the optimal convergence rate, the number of machines $L$ has to be $O(\sqrt{N/p})$ (see Section \ref{sec:theory_DC_SGD}), where $N$ is the total number of samples across $L$ machines.
+The condition could be restrictive when the number of machines is large but each local machine has a limited storage (e.g., in a large-scale sensor network).
 Moreover, as compared to the standard condition $L=O(\sqrt{N})$ in a fixed $p$ setting, the condition $L=O(\sqrt{N/p})$ becomes more stringent when $p$ diverges.
+In fact, this constraint is not only for the case of DC-SGD.
+Since the averaging only reduces the variance but not the bias term, all the results for the standard DC approach in the literature inevitably involve a constraint on the number of machines, which aims to make the variance the dominating term.